Now Accepting Applications to Join TransOhio Board of Directors!

 Shane Morgan, Founder, has been an Ohio resident for 13 years.
 He can often can be found facilitating transgender support groups in Central Ohio and speaking at conferences around the nation.
 Shane is a member of Equality Ohio and the National Center for Transgender Equality (NCTE).

 Shane’s presented at The National Gay and Lesbian Task Force’s Creating Change Conference; Coalition on Homelessness and Housing in Ohio; Southern Comfort Conference; IDKE X; and other national and local conferences.
 He currently serves as a Steering Committee Member for Trans Advocacy Network (TAN).
 Shane has previously served as a Board Trustee at Stonewall Columbus, served as a Steering Committee member at the United Way of Central Ohio, a member of the Equality Ohio Public Policy Committee and as a Local Action Team leader.

 In October 2010, Shane completed a Political Fellowship with the Center for Progressive Leadership.
 The Ohio Political Leaders Fellowship is a 9-month, part-time program that focuses on providing the long-term resources and skills necessary for emerging leaders to become powerful political advocates for their communities.
 Through training, coaching, project-based work and mentoring, the program gives up-and-coming leaders the skills and networks they need to advance progressive political change in their communities.

-Shane presents on several topics: Transgender Homelessness & Shelters; Ally & Coalition Building; Trans & Queer Community organizing; Female-to-male transition; Domestic Violence & Safety; Coming Out at Work; Creating gender-safe & neutral spaces; Sex and sexuality and Butch & Femme Identities & Dynamics.
-Presentations can be developed specific to individual organization needs and focus.
+Shane presents on several topics: Inclusive policies in the Workplace; Sex-Segregated Spaces; Trans Homelessness & Shelters; Ally & Coalition Building; Trans & Queer Community organizing; Female-to-male transition; Domestic Violence & Safety; Coming Out at Work; Creating gender-safe & neutral spaces and Sex and sexuality.